Licence to be a non-resident trader

 This is called a non-resident trading licence.

-You need one licence per trip to Jersey.
+You need 1 licence per trip to Jersey.
 Each time you return, you’ll need to apply for a new licence.

-If you’re planning to bring any individuals to Jersey who are not British or Irish or do not hold an existing Immigration permission to work in Jersey, you must contact Jersey Customs and Immigration Service on +44 (0) 1534 448000 or email immigration Jersey to check if you require a work permit for these individuals and if your activity is permitted under the Jersey Immigration rules.
-You must ensure the activity is permitted and individuals have the appropriate Immigration permission before applying for the non-resident trader licence.
+If you’re planning to bring individuals to work in Jersey who are not British or Irish and do not hold an existing Immigration permission, you must contact Jersey Customs and Immigration Service.
+They'll check if the individuals need a work permit and if your activity is permitted under the Jersey Immigration rules.
+You must do this before applying for a non-resident trader licence.

-Find out more information on who can work in Jersey without requiring a work permit.
+Find out more on who can work in Jersey without requiring a work permit on Work permits: make an application.

 How to apply